Learning Self-Interpretation from Interpretability Artifacts: Training Lightweight Adapters on Vector-Label Pairs: ALL-CAPS Training Experiments

 Table~\ref{tab:allcaps-by-scale} shows a striking scale-dependent transition in output format.
 At scale 0.5, 100\% of generated labels are ALL-CAPS.
 This drops to 80\% at scale 2.1, 17\% at scale 3.4, and just 1.4\% at scale 5.5.
 The transition is remarkably clean: 63\% of latents follow the sequence AAAANN (ALL-CAPS at scales 0.5--2.1, not ALL-CAPS at scales 3.4--5.5), with another 19\% following AAANNN and 16\% following AAAAAN.

 Importantly, semantic accuracy (measured by generation scoring hit rate) remains reasonable across the scale range, peaking at intermediate scales where neither bias nor input vector completely dominates.
-Comparing to the standard Goodfire-trained adapter from Table~\ref{tab:combined}, the ALL-CAPS adapter achieves 61.7\% best-of-6-scales hit rate versus 62.8\% for the standard adapter---nearly identical performance despite the unusual output format.
-Restricting to the four lowest scales (0.5--2.1), where outputs are majority ALL-CAPS, performance remains comparable: 55.8\% for the ALL-CAPS adapter (55.3\% for standard), and even filtering to only ALL-CAPS outputs yields 53.2\%.
-This confirms that the ALL-CAPS format itself does not substantially harm semantic accuracy.
+Compared head-to-head against the standard Goodfire-trained adapter (toasty-mountain) under matched conditions on 1000 held-out latents, the ALL-CAPS adapter achieves $60.7\%_{\pm1.3}$ Phase-2 hit rate versus $61.8\%_{\pm1.3}$ for the standard adapter---nearly identical performance despite the unusual output format (both numbers use the same two-phase protocol as Table~\ref{tab:combined}).
+Filtering the ALL-CAPS adapter's Phase-2 evaluations to count only generations that are themselves in ALL-CAPS format yields $51.1\%_{\pm1.3}$, a stricter test that requires both format fidelity and semantic accuracy on the same generation.

+The two-phase protocol also offers a direct measurement of how often the trained format is preferred by the selection step: $58.2\%$ of the Phase-1-selected labels for the ALL-CAPS adapter are in ALL-CAPS format, compared to only $0.1\%$ for the standard adapter.
+(Every one of the 1000 latents had at least one ALL-CAPS candidate among its 6 scale variants, so the ALL-CAPS-filtered evaluation drops no latents.)
+Together these numbers confirm that the ALL-CAPS format itself does not substantially harm semantic accuracy, and that the trained format is the one Phase-1 selection consistently prefers for the ALL-CAPS adapter.